Larimar: Large Language Models with Episodic Memory Control: Abstract

 \section{Abstract}

 Efficient and accurate updating of knowledge stored in Large Language Models (LLMs) is one of the most pressing research challenges today.
 This paper presents Larimar - a novel, brain-inspired architecture for enhancing LLMs with a distributed episodic memory.
 Larimar's memory allows for dynamic, one-shot updates of knowledge without the need for computationally expensive re-training or fine-tuning.
-Experimental results on multiple fact editing benchmarks demonstrate that Larimar attains accuracy comparable to most competitive baselines, even in the challenging sequential editing setup, but also excels in speed---yielding speed-ups of 4-10x depending on the base LLM ---as well as flexibility due to the proposed architecture being simple, LLM-agnostic, and hence general.
-We further provide mechanisms for selective fact forgetting and input context length generalization with Larimar and show their effectiveness.
+Experimental results on multiple fact editing benchmarks demonstrate that Larimar attains accuracy comparable to most competitive baselines, even in the challenging sequential editing setup, but also excels in speed---yielding speed-ups of 8-10x depending on the base LLM ---as well as flexibility due to the proposed architecture being simple, LLM-agnostic, and hence general.
+We further provide mechanisms for selective fact forgetting, information leakage prevention, and input context length generalization with Larimar and show their effectiveness.
+Our code is available at \texttt{https://github.com/IBM/larimar}.